qpdf/qpdf/manual/cli.rst

    inspection of the file before values calculated in pass 1 are inserted into the file for pass 2.

+.. qpdf:option:: --test-json-schema

+   .. help: test generated json against schema

+      This is used by qpdf's test suite to check consistency between the output of qpdf --json and the output of qpdf --json-help.

+   This is used by qpdf's test suite to check consistency between the output of ``qpdf --json`` and the output of ``qpdf --json-help``.

 .. _unicode-passwords:

 Unicode Passwords